 All parents are expected to join eKool and to consistently monitor the progress and study results of their child on a daily basis.

 Please read the Guide to eKool for access rights to join eKool and for advice on how to use the portal, http://ekool.company/en/for-parent

-Should you have any questions, please contact our office at ee.tsi@ofni
+Should you have any questions, please contact Eve Oro, eKool Coordinator: email@example.com

-All pupils need to be issued with the International Scholar Identity Card (ISIC).
+All students need to be issued the International Scholar Identity Card (ISIC).

-The ISIC card is the only internationally-recognized student ID and ISIC card holders are members of a truly global club.
-There are over 125 000 student discounts on offer, including 1000 in Estonia.
+The ISIC card is the only internationally recognized student ID, and ISIC cardholders are members of a truly global club.
+There are more than 125,000 student discounts on offer, including 1,000 in Estonia.

-Please read more about ISIC cards and find the application form on their web page: https://www.minukool.ee
+Please read more about ISIC cards and find the application form on their web page www.minukool.ee

 Lost and Found

-All items found on school premises without an owner will be collected and placed in the lost and found cupboard in our office.
+All items found on school premises without an owner will be collected and placed in the lost and found cupboard in our office on the third floor.
 Marked items are delivered to the children via the school.

 Before the holidays, all the items left in lost and found will be donated to charity.

-- Many high-tech companies with a highly qualified international staff are located at Ülemiste City.
+- Many high-tech companies with highly qualified international staff are located in Ülemiste City.
 Thus, an international school is a necessary part of its ecosystem.
-The developers of the city are motivated to invest into the development of a new school according to a long-term development plan of the school.
+The developers of the city are motivated to invest in the long-term development of a new International School.

-- All schools in Tallinn based on an international curriculum have increased the number of pupils.
-It’s an evidence about positive trends of internationalization in Tallinn resulting in a growing demand for international education.
+- All schools in Tallinn based on an international curriculum have increased their number of students.
+It is evidence of positive trends of internationalisation in Tallinn, resulting in a growing demand for international education.

 - The new school provides an alternative for those:

-- who are not able or willing to afford more expensive IB programme than ours;
+- Who are not able or willing to afford IB programmes more expensive than ours

-- who enjoy more a smaller school with a cozy atmosphere.
+- Who enjoy a smaller school with a cosy atmosphere

-On what will the teaching and learning be based on?
+On what will the teaching and learning be based?
 What are the learning outcomes of the studies?
-How will it ensure a smooth continuation of child´s education?
+How will it ensure a smooth continuation of the child’s education?

-- The content of study program is based on the Estonian national curriculum, during the transition to International Baccalaureate, IB.
+- The content of the study programme is based on the Estonian National Curriculum, during the transition to International Baccalaureate (IB).

-- The assessment procedures of the school will ensure transparency and availability of the learning outcomes at all levels.
+- The assessment procedures of the school ensures transparency and availability of the learning outcomes at all levels.

-- The school curriculum will be complemented by IB programme frameworks including the focus on the attributes of IB learner profile, the IB study methods with respective culminations, multilingualism and intercultural engagement.
+- The school curriculum is complemented by the IB programme frameworks, including the focus on the attributes of the IB learner profile; and the IB study methods with respective culminations, multilingualism, and intercultural engagement.

 - IB programme frameworks can operate effectively with national curricula at all ages (more than 50% of IB World Schools are state-funded).

-- An IB diploma is recognized by more universities, worldwide, than any other program diploma.
+- An IB diploma is recognised worldwide by more universities than any other programme diploma.

-- IB programmes develop independently of government and national systems, incorporating quality practice from research and our global community of schools.
+- IB programmes develop independent of government and national systems, incorporating quality practice from research and our global community of schools.
 They encourage students of all ages to consider both local and global contexts.
-They encourage students to be internationally-minded, within a complex and hyper-connected world.
+They encourage students to be internationally minded within a complex and hyper-connected world.

-- The school will assist the pupils for a smooth transition while entering and leaving the school.
+- The school will assist the students for a smooth transition while entering and leaving the school.

-What helps to build confidence that quality of the education in your school is better than in other international schools in Tallinn?
-Why should one prefer your school?
+What helps build confidence in the quality of the education at your school being better than what’s available in other international schools in Tallinn?
+Why should families prefer your school?

-- IB study methods and the content of Estonian national curriculum, used in conjunction, will provide very effective learning conditions for the development of the pupils.
+- IB study methods and the content of Estonian national curriculum, used in conjunction, will provide very effective learning conditions for the development of the students.

-- The school will incorporate all necessary procedures and indicators/target levels regarding planning, implementation, learning outcomes and study analysis, resulting in an effective and functioning quality system.
+- The school will incorporate all necessary procedures and indicators/target levels regarding planning, implementation, learning outcomes, and study analysis—resulting in an effective and high-quality education

-- The teaching and learning consider the best of science-based and hands-on practices.
+- Teaching is based on the best science-based and hands-on practices.

-- The school will conduct a survey about the contentment of all parties in the school community (pupils, parents, teachers) on a yearly basis.
+- IST will conduct a satisfaction survey for all parties in the school community (students, parents, teachers) on a yearly basis.

-- The holistic approach of school organization at the IST will enable all stakeholders to have a full overview on quality, trends and progress.
-Any client may compare independently an available data with the other schools.
+- The holistic approach of school organisation at IST will enable all stakeholders to have a full overview of quality, trends, and progress.
+Any client may independently compare our offerings with other schools.

-Who will be the teachers?
-How much do they have the experience in working with children in a school?
+Who will teach?
+How much experience do they have?
 Can I entrust the care and education of my children to these teachers?

-- Every teacher has a recognized pedagogical qualification and prior pedagogical experience, particularly prior working in an international school is preferred.
+- Each teacher has a recognised pedagogical qualification and prior pedagogical experience; prior work at an international school is ideal.

 - The personal qualities of every teacher have been previously explored in-depth.

-- IST is recruiting the international personnel primarily to teach the basic subjects (English, math, natural sciences).
-These teachers must be English native speakers or have highest proficiency in English (at C2 level).
+- IST is recruiting international personnel primarily to teach basic subjects (English, math, natural sciences).
+These teachers must be native English speakers or have the highest proficiency in English (level C2).

-- The teachers of other subjects are expected to speak English at level C1.
+- Teachers of other subjects are expected to speak English at level C1.

-- All teachers will undergo an induction programme of the school which will provide prior professional training about the pedagogical approach and goals of the school.
-Teachers will be regularly supervised and supported in their professional development.
+- Teachers undergo an induction programme, which provide professional training reinforcing IST’s goals and pedagogical approach.
+Teachers are regularly supervised and supported in their professional development.